Did you know that there is a biblical dress code for the Church?

 When the Church is filled with people who treat each other with honor, esteem, deference and humble service (foot washing love), we subvert the alternative stories.
 When we live the gospel by practicing the mind of Christ in community (see: Philippians 2:3-8), we authenticate the message.
 We could look at this as the dress code for the Church.

-The dress code for the Church:
+Dress code for the Church

 If you encounter people who are not dressed appropriately for Church, please encourage them to change into clothing that is appropriate to the gospel.
 We risk a credibility problem with the message we proclaim when we allow too many people to dress inappropriately for Christian fellowship.